CameronShum/spotify-playlist-search/README.md

   <img src="https://imgur.com/SYbPsUY.png">
 </figure>

-In this image, all rows are rerendered causing the component to take 24.3ms to rerender completely.
+In this image, all rows are rerendered causing the app to take 24.3ms to rerender completely.
+The performance of the app will continuously decrease as more items are nominated because it will have to rerender n nominations.

 <figure>
   <figcaption>